Qubes-Community/Contents/docs/customization/windows-gaming-hvm.md

 Two solutions for that:
 - Reboot your computer
-- In the windows HVM, use to windows option in the system tray to "safely remove devices", remove your GPU.
+- In the windows HVM, use the windows option in the system tray to "safely remove devices", remove your GPU.
 Restart the HVM.

 This bug is referenced somewhere, but lost the link